l7mp/mc-wan/README.md

   port: 31113
 ```

-In a full design we may write the requested SLAs here or anything else the SD-WAN will be able to
+In a full design we may write the requested SLAs here, or we may classify on the SNI on the SD-WAN
-enforce.
+side, or anything else the SD-WAN will be able to enforce.

-## Description
+## Mechanics

 We deconstruct our ServiceImports and ServiceExports to actual Kubernetes resources/objects and use
 existing implementations to encode the policies in our EW gateways.
-In contrast, WANPolicy
+WANPolicy resources do not
-resources do not appear explicitly in any of the gateway pipelines; these resources are purely
+appear explicitly in any of the gateway pipelines; these resources are purely virtual and serve
-virtual and serve only (1) for the user to be able to indicate the chosen WAN policy in service
+only (1) for the user to be able to indicate the chosen WAN policy in service exports and (2) for
-imports and exports and (2) for the control plane to drive the selection of the destination port in
+the control plane to drive the selection of the destination port in the egress gateway pipeline
-the egress gateway pipeline (see below).
+(see below).

 ### Interconnect fabric: SD-WAN